kartabyakrishna/KartabyaKrishna/README.md

 - 🤝 I’m looking for help with [Random-but-Helpful](https://github.com/kartabyakrishna/Random-but-Useful)

-- 👨‍💻 All of my projects WILL BE available at [www.kartabyakrishna.com](www.kartabyakrishna.com) not there yet
+- 👨‍💻 All of my projects WILL BE available at [www.kartabyakrishna.com](www.kartabyakrishna.com) (not there yet 🙃..)

 - 💬 Ask me about **Deep Learning and Machine Learning**